g1mv/sharc/README.md

 Simple High-speed ARChiver

-**sharc** is a very fast file archiver with one goal in mind : speed, while achieving the best ratio possible.
-It is based on the [**density** compression library](http://github.com/g1mv/density).
+**sharc** is a very fast file archiver, using the [**density** compression library](http://github.com/g1mv/density).
+It is ideal when speed is the main requirement, followed by compression ratio - although excellent ratios can be achieved with certain settings and low entropy data.

 ### Build

 ### Usage

-To compress a file named 'test' using the default algorithm (chameleon) :
+To compress a file named 'test' using the default algorithm (**density** cheetah):
 > sharc test

-To decompress 'test.sharc'
+To decompress 'test.sharc',
 > sharc -d test.sharc

-It is of course possible to choose the compression algorithm.
-The fastest (chameleon) can be specified like this :
+or:
+> unsharc test.sharc

+Compression algorithm can be selected with the -c option.
+Fastest algorithm (**density** chameleon):
 > sharc -c1 test

-There are also -c2 (cheetah) and -c3 (lion) options :
+Well-balanced default (**density** cheetah)
 > sharc -c2 test

+Slower but still very fast, with better compression ratio (**density** lion):

 > sharc -c3 test

-For more help and a full list of options :
+For help and a full list of options:
 > sharc -h